-Delta to offer free in-flight use of Whatsup, Facebook Messenger and iMessage
+Delta to offer free in-flight use of WhatsApp, Facebook Messenger and iMessage

 Microsoft becomes a sponsor of the Open Source Initiative

-Starting October 1, passengers on most Delta will have free access to Whatsup, Facebook Messenger and iMessage.
+Starting October 1, passengers on most Delta will have free access to WhatsApp, Facebook Messenger and iMessage.
 To access the feature, a passenger will have to log into Delta’s in-flight wifi portal powered by Gogo.
 This is first time an airline has offered such a service throughout its fleet.

 Traditional SMS messages will not work.
 Only the aforementioned mobile messaging services are supported at launch and users will not be able to send videos or pictures.
 Passengers are, thankfully, not able to use this service to live stream from their flight.